-If YES to any of the below, alert clinical team, care plan, and refer to dietitian if appropriate (NBM = Nil By Mouth e.g. if patient fed via a gastrostomy)
+If Nil by mouth (NBM) or YES to any of the below, alert clinical team, care plan, and refer to dietitian if appropriate

-Does the patient have specific dietary requirements (e.g. allergies, vegan, cultural/religious diet, renal diet)?
-Yes / No Is patient being fed by/have a nasogastric feeding tube or gastrostomy tube?
-Yes / No Is the patient prescribed nutritional supplements?
+Does the patient have specific dietary requirements (e.g. allergies, vegan, Yes / No cultural/religious diet, renal diet)?
+Is patient being fed by/have a nasogastric feeding tube or gastrostomy tube?
+Yes / No Is the patient prescribed nutritional supplements e.g. Fortisip or Ensure, NOT multivitamins?
 Yes /No Does patient have Diabetes (type 1 or type 2)?
 Yes /No Does the patient have a history of/ been observed to have disordered eating?
 Yes / No Does patient have a history of excessive fluid intake?
 Yes / No Does the patient regularly refuse or not attend 2 or more main meals a day?
 Yes/ No/ NBM Does patient fail to eat at least half of their serving at most meal times?
 Yes/ No/ NBM Does the patient regularly refuse or not complete drinks?
-Yes/ No/ NBM Does the patient have any chewing or swallowing difficulties?
-Yes/ No/ NBM Does the patient suffer from nausea, involuntary vomiting or diarrhoea?
-Yes/ No/ Sometimes Are whole food groups (e.g. dairy products, fruit & vegetables) avoided?
-Yes/ No/ NBM
+Yes/ No/ NBM Does the patient have chewing or swallowing difficulties?
+Yes/ No/ NBM Does the natient suffer from nausea, diarrhoea or involuntary vemiting? matimas